Japanese Sweet Potato Pie

 Japanese sweet potatoes, or satsumaimo, have reddish-brown skin and creamy yellow-white flesh.
 They are typically sweeter, firmer, and starchier than other varieties and hold their shape well during cooking.
 Their versatility makes them a staple for sweet and savory Japanese dishes.

-How To Make Mini Japanese Sweet Potato Pie: STEP BY STEP
+How To Make Japanese Sweet Potato Pie: STEP BY STEP

 How to make sweet potato pie.